hyprxa/cachex/docs/data_caching.md

 # Data Caching
 Typically, when using `cachex`, you will be caching data - HTTP response data, database query results, ML model outputs etc. are common datasets that you would want to cache.
 In those cases you will be using the `cache_value` and `async_cache_value` API's for sync and async contexts respectively.

+`cachex` uses the [cache aside pattern](https://learn.microsoft.com/en-us/azure/architecture/patterns/cache-aside) exclusively.
+This may be expanded in the future.
 ## `pickle`
 `cachex` uses `pickle` to serialize the return value of a deorated function.
 This has a few implications, though none more important than this...